Today I was blessed with having lunch with a great blue heron.

 I ate my lunch while he hunted and gathered his.
 At times he came so close to me that I could only get portrait shots of his head as I couldn’t get my camera far enough away.

-One day I will take a video to share with you, as they are so interesting to watch.
+One day I will make a video to share with you, as they are so interesting to watch.

 The wind was picking up and the water was getting choppy, so it wasn’t just a matter of looking straight down into the water.